offsoc/onionplan/docs/1 - Proposals/Usability/Certification.md

   browsers/clients in the foreseeable future (see discussion above at the [Self-signed X.509 for .onion][] section), issuance should probably follow the Appendix B of the [CA/B Baseline Requirements][].
+* The entire certification procedure could happen via Onion Services.
+* Actually the whole CA infostructure (website, APIs, OCSP etc) could be interacted only via Onion Services, to reduce the attack surface and protect the service location.
+* Important to consider whether would be possible to organizatins setup and maintain a Onion-only CA that's as most automated as possible, including root certificate packaging/distribution/rotation?

 Pros: